edgexfoundry/edgex-docs/docs_src/microservices/application/BuiltIn.md

     BrokerAddress string
     // ClientId to connect with the broker with.
     ClientId string
-    // The name of the path in secret provider to retrieve your secrets SecretPath string
+    // The name of the secret in secret provider to retrieve your secrets SecretName string
     // AutoReconnect indicated whether or not to retry connection if disconnected AutoReconnect bool
 	// KeepAlive is the interval duration between client sending keepalive ping to broker